 Epson's Management Philosophy outlines the vital business principles to which the global Epson Group is committed, while Epson's Principles of Corporate Behavior describes the conduct required to live up to these principles.
-Epson takes actions to steadily improve internal control across the entire Epson Group.
+Epson has established the basic concept of internal control in the Basic Internal Control System Policy, and is taking action to steadily improve internal control across the entire Group.

 Compliance and Risk Management

 Epson's goal is to continuously create value that exceeds customer expectations while building trust with all stakeholders based on the company's Management Philosophy.
 To maintain and strengthen this trust, Epson seeks to increase management transparency and fairness and effectively manage compliance and risks through faster decision-making.
 There were no legal or regulatory violations subject to disclosure in FY2020, nor were there fines or settlements subject to reporting in audited financial statements.